truechain/TIPs/tip-1.md

 ## Create

+### paid by sender
-When a user creates a new transaction, he can set fields `Payer`,`PV`,`PR`,`PS` nil, or set a payer address if he wants others pay the gas.
+When a user creates a new transaction, if the transaction to be paid by himself, he can set fields `Payer`,`PV`,`PR`,`PS` nil, send the transaction to a node directly.
-The sender signs the transaction with these fields:
+Sign the transaction with these fields:
 - AccountNonce
 - GasPrice
 - GasLimit
 - Recipient
 - Value
 - Code
+This is compatible with original transaction and web3.js can work well for it.

+### paid by a third account
+If the transaction to be paid by a third payer account:

+1. the sender signs the transaction with these fields:

+   - AccountNonce
+   - GasPrice
+   - GasLimit
+   - Recipient
+   - Value
+   - Code
    - Payer

-If the transaction to be paid by himself, send the transaction to a node directly, otherwise, send the transaction to the payer by a offchain message.
+2. Then send the transaction to the payer by a offchain message.

-The payer signs the transaction with these fields to confirm the payment:
+3. The payer signs the transaction with these fields to confirm the payment:

    - AccountNonce
    - GasPrice
    - GasLimit
    - Recipient
    - Value
    - Code
    - Sender

-Then sends the transaction to a node.
+4. Then sends the transaction to a node.

 ## Validate